 - Grilled Corn on the Cob.
 Take the husks off and add a little olive oil, pepper and garlic powder. wrap in foil and grill (rotating every few minutes) for about 25 minutes until done.

-- Low Sodium Deviled Eggs– with no salt mustard* and no salt hot sauce*.
+- Low Sodium Deviled Eggs– with low sodium mustard* and no salt hot sauce*.

 - Veggie tray with bell pepper, carrots, celery, and jicama with low sodium Ranch or hummus (try Hope original).